How Toggle handles postage

 Once you’ve configured your postage options, you’ll need to set them for each product on your web shop.

 You can do this on the product edit page, first select physical fulfilment, follow by the postage types, as shown in the video below.

 Postage and fulfilment

-When an order for a physical item is received and you need to fulfil the order and post it out, you’ll see what postage option was selected for that order.
+When an order for a physical item is received, you need to fulfil the order and post it out.
+Each pending order will tell you what postage option was selected.